 Beyond this, some caravans and camper trailers need to be level for the fridges to work.
-This is the case if you run a 3 way fridge that operates on 12V, 240V or gas.
+This is the case if you run a 3 way fridge, and you have it running on gas.
 The fridge will not operate properly if your caravan or camper trailer is sloping or tilting one way.

 Levelling your setup is the norm, and taking a few extra minutes to get it right each time you pull up is usually worth it!